big-data-and-economics/big-data-class-materials/README.md

 ### Participation

-Participation on GitHub is a bonus worth up to 10% of your grade.
+Participation on GitHub is 5 percent of your grade.
 I will rate participation based on the following criteria:

 - Are you posting thoughtful questions to GitHub Issues?
 Follow the guidelines on [stackoverflow](https://stackoverflow.com/help/how-to-ask) for posting a good question.
 - Are you replying to questions on GitHub Issues?
 Follow the guidelines on [stackoverflow](https://stackoverflow.com/help/how-to-answer#:~:text=Read%20the%20question%20carefully&text=Make%20sure%20your%20answer%20provides,going%20in%20the%20right%20direction.) to write a good answer.

 The goal is to encourage you to work together to solve problems.
 This is one of the most important skills you can take away from this, and really any, course.
 I also want to incentivize you to think carefully about how you post.
 Be kind and respectful, as much as you endeavor to be clear, concise, and helpful.

 For each problem set, use the Issues tab for that specific problem set.
 For course materials, you can use that tab.
+Within your own private problem set repository, you can create an Issues tab within the Settings tab.

 I will be monitoring the GitHub Issues tab for each repository and will award participation points to those who are actively engaging per the guidelines from stackoverflow.